-In Part One of this tutorial, we explained the basics of how to use WordPress widgets.
+In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

-(In a default WordPress installation, your site comes with a number of preinstalled widgets)
+(By default, your site comes with a number of built-in widgets)

-- Adding a Support image linking to the support page.
+- Add a Support graphic button linking to the support page.

-- Display Links on your sidebar navigation section.
+- Display useful Links on the sidebar navigation section.

-- Adding and configuring an Archives section to your sidebar area.
+- Add and configure an Archives section to your sidebar.

 (Widgets Menu)

-This brings up the Widgets screen in your browser …
+This brings you to the Widgets section in your web browser …

 (Widgets Screen)